Bookkeeping vs. Accounting

 - Cash accounting records income when you receive it and expenses when you pay them.
 This means that your business would only track cash as it exchanges hands so that you can always know how much money you have on hand.
 However, the downside to cash accounting is that it doesn’t give a clear picture of your unpaid liabilities.

 - Accrual accounting, on the other hand, keeps track of earnings regardless of whether or not cash is exchanged.
 For example, if your business needs to pay a freelancer, you would record the expense as “accounts payable” once the service is complete, not when you actually pay them.
-Likewise, any incoming revenue would be recorded as “accounts receivable” as soon as services are complete, rather than when you receive the cash.
+Likewise, any incoming revenue would be recorded as “accounts receivable” as soon as the services are complete, rather than when you receive the cash.

 - Establish a Bookkeeping System: In order to keep up with your business finances, you must establish a method of documenting and preparing your records.
 You can do your bookkeeping manually (e.g. pen and paper, Microsoft Excel), or you can use an accounting program to keep track of your expenses.